tytydraco/yessleep/out/I_can_see_and_interact_with_spirits.md

 That was a few months ago, I’ve since moved out of my mother’s house. (not due to the faceless man’s warning, as I’d forgotten at that point - but just because I felt it was time.)
 It’s been 2 months, and everything was fine at first.
 I’ve had no encounters with spirits so far, and doubted that I would - until this week.

 I’m writing this, because I remember now my final meeting with the faceless man.
-I fear the worst, as I’ve been hearing thumps and creaks in the night.
+I fear the worst, as I’ve been having trouble sleeping.
+I’ve been hearing thumps and creaks in the night.
 I feel someone watching me, even while I shower.
 I’m being touched by no one at random times.
 I feel uneasy using the bathroom at night.
 I only feel safe in my room, but I fear that will soon change too.